-Both the Shipments and Expenditures Indexes have now been positive for four months in a row.
+Not only have both the Shipments and Expenditures Indexes have now been positive for six months in a row, but they are showing accelerating strength.
 Throughout the U.S. economy, there is a growing number of data points suggesting that the economy continues to get slightly better.
 Some data points are simply less bad, but an increasing number of them are better, and even a few are becoming outright strong.
-The 4.0% year-over-year (YoY) increase in the April Cass Shipments Index is yet another data point which suggests that the first positive indication in October may have indeed been a change in trend.
-In fact, it now looks as if the October Cass Shipments Index, which broke a string of 20 months in negative territory, was one of the first indications that a recovery in freight—or at least a change in trend—had begun.

 American Trucking Associations’ advanced seasonally adjusted (SA) For-Hire Truck Tonnage Index fell 4.3% in June, following a 6.9% gain during May.
 In June, the index equaled 138.5 (2000=100), down from 144.7 in May.

 Sales The combined value of distributive trade sales and manufacturers’ shipments for May, adjusted for seasonal and trading-day differences but not for price changes, was estimated at $1,350.2 billion, down 0.2 percent (±0.2 percent)* from April 2017, but was up 5.1 percent (±0.4 percent) from May 2016.

 July and August should be two of the busiest months ever seen for imports at the nation’s major retail container ports, possibly setting a new record as merchants enter the back-to-school season and begin to stock up for the holiday season that will follow, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.